How to Test Cell Phone Signal Strength on Your Phone

 Helpful tip: When taking signal readings, move to the location where you want to take the reading, wait for 30 to 60 seconds for the signal readings to catch up, and then record the signal strength and network type (4G, 5G, LTE, etc.).

 How to check signal strength for an Android

 For Android users, there are a couple of go-to apps to test cell phone signal strength and network speed.

 - Network Cell Info Lite, available for free on the Google Play store, provides nearly real-time monitoring of cellular and WiFi signals.

 Most Android phone models allow the user to view signal strength readings by navigating the device’s menu tree.
-Accessing Field test mode on Android phones is also straightforward.
+We published an article on how to use field test mode on Android phones, but again, the steps may change frequently depending on your model and operating system.